Clerical clothing

 Clerical clothing is non-liturgical clothing worn exclusively by clergy.
 It is distinct from vestments in that it is not reserved specifically for use in the liturgy.
 Practices vary: clerical clothing is sometimes worn under vestments, and sometimes as the everyday clothing or street wear of a priest, minister, or other clergy member.
-Eastern Orthodox clerical clothing is a subset of a monk's habit.

-In modern times, many Christian clergy have adopted the use of a shirt with a clerical collar; but the use of clerical clothing is most commonly among Catholic, Anglican, Oriental Orthodox, and Eastern Orthodox clergy.
+In modern times, many Christian clergy have adopted the use of a shirt with a clerical collar; but the use of clerical clothing is most commonly among Catholic, Evangelical-Lutheran, Anglican, Oriental Orthodox, and Eastern Orthodox clergy.

+Christianity

 Catholicism

 Already in the fifth century, clerics were directed to dress according to their profession and should not wear decorated shoes or vestments.
 The council of Aachen in 816 specified that, following the teachings of the Church Fathers, clergy should "refrain from excessive and ostentatious dress".
 According to the East Frankish Council of Tribur in the late ninth century, the stole was an acknowledged public marker of clerical status and clergy was incentivised to wear it.
 Though in the following centuries episcopal legislation continued to order that the clergy should distinguish itself not only by their general moral behaviour but also their dress, the clerical reformers in the eleventh centuries paid little attention to clerical dress.
 The need for distinctive clerical dress emerged only again in late eleventh century Italy at the council of Melfi in 1089.

 The issue of clerical dress was then addressed again in several synods in France as well as in the Second Lateran Council in 1139.
 Here, the assembled bishops insisted that, as the clergy was supposed to act as an example for the laity, a humble and modest dress was important for that mission.
 In 1215, the Fourth Lateran Council made it mandatory for all the Christian clergy to wear distinctive dress.
 Its purpose was not necessary to elevate the status of the Christian clerics; it was intended that they would catch the public eye if any member of the clergy is seen on the street.
 However, the rules at the time were not the same as the modern rules, and the rules vary by jurisdiction.

 On the right, an example of the full collared shirt and cassock; on the left, a clerical shirt that could have a tab collar inserted.

 The rabat, worn until the early 20th century.